aws-samples/aws-cloudformation-azure-storage-resource-provider/README.md

 Once the extension is successfully activated, CloudFormation displays the details page for that extension.

-For more information about available commands and workflows, see the official [AWS documentation][25].

 ## Supported regions

 The sample extension is currently ONLY available in **us-east-1**.